 For the purposes of assessing impairment, assets are grouped at the lowest levels for which there are separately identifiable cash inflows that are largely independent of the cash inflows from other assets or groups of assets Cash Generating Units ("CGU").
 An impairment loss is recognised in profit or loss in the Statement of Comprehensive Income for the amount by which the asset's carrying amount exceeds its recoverable amount.
 Impairment losses recognised in respect of CGUs are allocated first to reduce the carrying amount of goodwill allocated to the units, and then to reduce the carrying amounts of the other assets in the unit on a pro rata basis.
 This grouping is subject to an operating segment ceiling test.
-Non-financial assets, other than goodwill, that suffered impairment are tested for possible reversal of the impairment may have reversed.
+Non-financial assets, other than goodwill, that suffered impairment are tested for possible reversal of the impairment whenever events or changes in circumstances indicate that the impairment may have reversed.
 An impairment loss in respect of goodwill is not reversed.